 What about the House stripe pattern for wizard school knitwear?

-The stripe sequence of "House" colors is added to specific places, depending on the style of sweater you are knitting:
+The stripe sequence of "House" colors is added to specific places, depending on the style of sweater you are knitting:"How do I compare misses sizes to a junior sizes?
+I really don't know which I should order or which size would be a better fit."

 This holds true whether you are knitting the vest, the school sweater or the cardigan.
 It is our opinion, with the benefit of experience, that adding stripes or any fair-isle design, a couple rows above the ribbing prevents the ribbed stitches from distorting the edge of the design.